-The overall provincial hand cleaning compliance was 83% in acute care facilities and 84% in residential care facilities during quarter 1 (Q1) of 2016/17, both surpassing the provincial target.
-In acute care facilities, compliance before contact a patient or the patient's immediate environment is still 10% lower than compliance after contact (77% vs. 87%), and compliance among physicians was lower than other healthcare provider groups.
+The overall provincial hand cleaning compliance was 83% in acute care facilities and 84% in residential care facilities during quarter 2 (Q2) of 2016/17, both surpassing the provincial target.
+In acute care facilities, compliance before contact with a patient or the patient's immediate environment improved, but was lower than compliance after contact (79% vs. 86%), and compliance among physicians was lower than other healthcare providers.